nordic-institute/X-Road/doc/OperationalMonitoring/Protocols/pr-opmonjmx_x-road_operational_monitoring_jmx_protocol_Y-1096-3.md

 This document specifies the format and protocol for exchanging health data of X-Road security servers that the X-Road operational monitoring daemon makes available for applications implementing the Java Management Extensions (JMX) using the JMX Messaging Protocol (JMXMP).

-The Java Management Extensions define and architecture, the design patterns, the APIs, and the services for application and network management and monitoring in the Java programming language [[JMX]](#Ref_JMX).
+The Java Management Extensions define and architecture, the design patterns, the APIs, and the services for application and network management and monitoring in the Java programming language \[[JMX](#Ref_JMX)\].

-The JMX Messaging Protocol (JMXMP) connector is a configuration of the generic connector where the transport protocol is based on TCP and the object wrapping is native Java serialization [[JMXMP]](#Ref_JMXMP).
+The JMX Messaging Protocol (JMXMP) connector is a configuration of the generic connector where the transport protocol is based on TCP and the object wrapping is native Java serialization \[[JMXMP](#Ref_JMXMP)\].

 In this document, the standard Managed Beans (`MBeans`) exposed by the operational monitoring daemon, their attributes, value types etc, are documented.
 The underlying protocol, error handling, authentication and encryption used in data exchange over JMXMP, are not in the scope of this document.
-For such details, [[JMX]](#Ref_JMX) and [[JMXMP]](#Ref_JMXMP) should be consulted.
+For such details, \[[JMX](#Ref_JMX)\] and \[[JMXMP](#Ref_JMXMP)\] should be consulted.

 All the sections of this specification contain normative information.
 All the references are normative.